javasalmon/DataEngineer/README.md

 **Additional notes**

-The project is intended to show general Spark and Scala knowledge to process data files locally, therefore not improvised to produce full featured application.
+The project is intended to show general Spark and Scala knowledge to process data files locally, therefore not enhanced to produce full featured application.
+The scope of work is limited to requirements defined in the exercise.